unitartu-edu/ilc_robotics_practice/source/practice_1_exercise_1.rst

 If you are already familiar with the basic programming concepts, then this section (P1 Exercise 1-5) can still help you out in solving the tasks in the later section.
 Yet if you are new to programming, then this section will hopefully provide you the tools to get you going.

 Getting to Know the iRobot Root Environment
 -------------------------------------------

 This practice session will be based on iRobot Root RT1 simulation.
 It is very simplistic and maybe even child-like, but don't be fooled about it's appearence.
 This environment is enough to learn and test the basic concepts of programming that are essential in robotics.

  * Link to the environment: https://code.irobot.com
  * Introductory video about the environment: https://edu.irobot.com/learning-library/getting-started-with-root

+.. note:: The web environment may take some time to load and you can ingnore the warnings about the lack of bluetooth support (firefox)

 Starting a New Project
 ~~~~~~~~~~~~~~~~~~~~~~